openreplay/documentation/content/configuration/delete-recordings.md

 1. Run `k9s -n db`
 2. Use the keyboard arrows to navigate the list and get to the `minio-*` container
 3. Press `s` to have shell access the the Minio (object storage) container
+4. Run `mc alias set minio http://localhost:9000 $MINIO_ACCESS_KEY $MINIO_SECRET_KEY`
-4. Run `mc ilm set --id mobs --expiry-days 14 minio/mobs` (i.e. automatically clean recordings 14 days after creation)
+5. Run `mc ilm set --id mobs --expiry-days 14 minio/mobs` (i.e. automatically clean recordings 14 days after creation)
-5. Use `exit` to exit the Minio container
+6. Use `exit` to exit the Minio container
-6. Run `:quit` to exit the Kubernetes CLI
+7. Run `:quit` to exit the Kubernetes CLI